KevinSaephanh/pathfinder/README.md

-# A\* Pathfinder
+# Pathfinder

-This project incorporates randomized Prim's algorithm for maze generation as well as A\* search algorithm for solving the generated maze
+This project incorporates a number of algorithms for both maze generation and pathfinding.
+[Try it!](https://kevinsaephanh.github.io/Pathfinder/)

 ## Maze Generation Algorithms

 ### Recursive Backtracker

 Begin with a 25x25 2D grid with each node (cell) lined with walls on all four sides.

 ### Randomized Prim's

 Begin with a 25x25 2D grid with each node (cell) lined with walls on all four sides.
 Create a toVisit list and visited list for nodes.
 Start by selecting a random node and adding it to the toVisit list.
 Now follow these steps while there are still nodes in the toVisit list:

-_ Pop the node from the toVisit list, mark it as the current node, then add it to the visited list.
+-   Pop the node from the toVisit list, mark it as the current node, then add it to the visited list.
-_ Find all frontiers (neighbors) of the current node and randomize their order
+-   Find all frontiers (neighbors) of the current node and randomize their order
-_ For each frontier in this frontiers list, check if it is in the toVisit and visited list
+-   For each frontier in this frontiers list, check if it is in the toVisit and visited list
-_ If in neither, break the wall dividing the current node and that frontier then push the frontier to the toVisit list. \* Else, continue to the next frontier.
+-   If in neither, break the wall dividing the current node and that frontier then push the frontier to the toVisit list. \* Else, continue to the next frontier.

 ## Pathfinding Algorithms